 The Master of Science in Data Science allows students to apply data science techniques to their field of interest, building on four foundational courses offered in our Certification of Professional Achievement in Data Sciences program.
 Our students have the opportunity to conduct original research, included in a capstone project, and interact with our industry partners and faculty.
-Students may also choose an elective track focused on entrepreneurship or a subject area covered by one of our seven centers.
+Students may also choose an elective track focused on entrepreneurship or a subject area covered by one of our eight centers.

 - Undergraduate degree

 - Prior quantitative coursework (calculus, linear algebra, etc.)

 Individuals looking to strengthen their career prospects or make a career change by developing in-depth expertise in data science.

 - Uploaded transcripts from every post-secondary institution attended

 - Personal statement

 Official *Graduate Record Examination (GRE) general test scores